flywheel-io/gears/examples/valid-optional/readme.md

 # Optional example

-This gear has an optional input.
+This gear has an optional input and optional config values.